In the U.S., a cardholder has the right to request a refund from their issuing bank for any transaction or purchase made with their credit card.

 - Item not received: Item not received is the chargeback filed against a merchant when a customer reports that they never received the good that they paid for.

-- Item significantly different than described: If a merchant ships a red t-shirt when a customer ordered a blue one, the merchant may receive an item significantly different than described chargeback.
+- Item significantly not as described: If a merchant ships a red t-shirt when a customer ordered a blue one, the merchant may receive an item significantly different than described chargeback.

 - Transaction not recognized: This fraud-related chargeback is reported to merchants from customers who claim to not know why the transaction was reported on their card.